How is your childminding curriculum unique to you?

 3. Change your policies to include charges for early drops offs.

-You are an experienced childminder with plenty of children on your books.
+You are an experienced childminder, working on your own, but have plenty of children on your books.
 You meet with a new family who need a place at the last minute.
 They do not bring the child with them to the initial meeting saying that they are unwell.
 You talk to them about your setting and what you can offer and ask them if they have any needs for the child.
 They say no. You gets them to fill in all the required paperwork and then set a date for the child to start the following week.
 When the child starts it very quickly becomes apparent that they have needs that always require one to one support.

 1. Continue to struggle on, trying to support the child on your own until everyone is tired and stressed and other families start to notice their child isn’t getting the care they need and start to leave.